Designing and executing demand generation activities that reach and drive the right traffic can improve sales and increase revenue through:

 Expand your lists with lookalikes and other account that share the same salient characteristics such as firmographic data.
 This will enable you to scale up your available reach.

-Combine 1st party data with 3rd party data sources to layer on audience understanding such as action based intent data.
+Combine first-party data with third-party data sources to layer on audience understanding such as action-based intent data.

 Use marketing research techniques such as telephone surveys to discover qualitative and quantitative insight.

-How to I engage my target audience to drive traffic?
+How do I reach and engage my target audience?

-In order to make someone take action, you have to identify the right trigger to prompt your desired behavior (Dr BJ Fog).
+In order to make someone take action, you have to identify the right trigger to prompt your desired behavior.

 Here are 3 methods for increasing the likelihood of triggering the right traffic and at the best volumes: